watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 ## Pre-Requisites

 To test this application with a particular Contact Center as a Server (CCaaS) provider requires an account with that provider.
 It may also require specific permissions within the account.
-In addition, you will need a Watson Assistant instance.
+In addition, you will need a IBM watsonx Assistant instance.

 ### Genesys
 Genesys Voice Transcription requires customers to have Genesys Cloud CX 1 WEM Add-on II, Genesys Cloud CX 2 WEM Add-on I, or Genesys Cloud CX 3 licenses.
 You will need voice transcription to be enabled to run this demo.
 Go here for details on the [Genesys Fair Use Policy](https://help.mypurecloud.com/articles/genesys-cloud-fair-use-policy/).
 This demo was built using [Genesys Transcription Notifications](https://developer.genesys.cloud/analyticsdatamanagement/speechtextanalytics/transcription-notifications).